Carla Jimenez

 7. What are you most excited about this summer?

 I’m most excited to see the transformation.
 Watching teens go from unsure and hesitant to confident and purpose-driven is powerful.
-I also love the spontaneity—those unforgettable moments you can’t plan, like dancing and joking around or a late-night group reflection that hits deep.
+I also love the spontaneity—those unforgettable moments you can’t plan, like dancing, joking around, or a late-night group reflection that really hits deep.

 8. If you had to give one piece of advice or words of encouragement to someone on their first VISIONS experience, what would it be?

 Lean in.
 It might feel unfamiliar or uncomfortable at first, but that’s where the magic is.
-Be open, be curious, be present.
-Trust the process, and trust yourself.
-You’ll leave with way more than you came for.
+Be open, be curious, and be present.
+Trust the process, and trust yourself—you’ll leave with far more than you came for.

 Recent blog posts